UK coronavirus cases jump, PM Johnson says he expects more

-Johnson will chair a meeting of the government’s emergency response committee on Monday, signaling a step up in attempts to tackle a virus that began in China, where authorities estimate it has killed almost 3,000 people worldwide.
+Johnson will chair a meeting of the government’s emergency response committee on Monday, signaling a step up in attempts to tackle a virus that began in China and has killed almost 3,000 people worldwide.

 “We’ve found about 35 people in this country have, or have had, the illness and clearly there may be more.
-That is likely now to spread a bit more,” Johnson said during a visit to a public health facility in London.
+That is likely now to spread a bit more,” Johnson said during a visit to a public health facility in London, before another case was reported in Scotland.

 “I am very confident that this country has the capacity to deal with it.”